TingliangZhang/HardwareLecture/README.md

 ## Speech Notes

+Hello everyone, I am Tingliang from The Future Laboratory, Tsinghua University.
+The future lab is an interdisciplinary laboratory where students from Art and design can communicate with those from Computer science and engineering.
+Because we're from different majors, our work is quite different.

+I am from Electric engineering and interest in hardware development, today I am going to talk about the Microcontrollers and hardware development.

+My presentation will be in 5 parts:

+Hardware is opposite to software, and it involves lots of products from our watches to laptops.
+But today I am going to talk about embedded systems only, which use MCU rather than MPU.
+MCU refers to Microcontrollers and MPU, also known as CPU, is the microprocessor.
+One sophisticate example of an embedded system is the camera.
+The figures are DSLR, aka Digital Single Lens Reflex Camera.

 Microcontrollers are single chip computers that include a minimum of a microprocessor, memory, and input-output module.
 A microcontroller can be anything from a tiny single chip embedded controller to a large computer system having keyboard, monitor, hard disk, printer, and so on.